SSD BENEFITS FOR RECURRENT ARRHYTHMIAS

 - Request review of an Appeals Council denial in Federal Court

 Additionally, once you receive a denial, you have 60 days to file an appeal.
-You must also meet the time limit set by the SSA.
+You must meet the time limit set by the SSA.
 If you do not, then you will have to start the process over again.
-That means you will lose any benefits you could receive on any prior application.
+That means you will lose any benefits you could receive on a prior application.

 To learn about your legal options, contact

 Our attorneys practice in Utah, California, and Nevada.
 We also represent clients in Idaho, Colorado and other states.
 Find out about Utah SSD benefits.
-Learn information about Nevada SSD benefits.
+Learn about Nevada SSD benefits.
 We have helped many clients file their SSDI application for recurrent arrhythmias and other heart conditions.
 We can help you too.

 Our main office is in Salt Lake City, Utah.
 However, there are also hearing offices in Las Vegas, Boise, and Oakland.
 Learn information about California SSD and SSI benefits.
 Our office represents clients in court in all of these places.